 There is a shift in the communications style

-Their employees work flexible hours, from various locations, and like to always stay connected so they can respond to emails, review documents, or answer questions no matter where they are physically.
+Their employees work flexible hours, from various locations, and like to always stay connected so they can respond to emails, review documents, or answer questions no matter where they are physical.
 And they enjoy the flexibility of using different devices – a desktop, tablet, or phone.

 Modern SharePoint intranets offer easy publishing capabilities making it possible for anyone to create and share intranet content irrespective of seniority level or their designation in the organization.

-And everybody can access news and information from anywhere, at any time and can also comment on it and participate in discussions of their interests.
+And everybody can access news and information from anywhere, at any time, and can also comment on it and participate in discussions of their interests.

 Purpose of an intranet has changed

-Legacy SharePoint intranets were meant to serve few purposes such as publishing internal news, communicating organization’s general procedures to the employees, and serving as a repository for documents.
+Legacy SharePoint intranets were meant to serve few purposes such as publishing internal news, communicating the organization’s general procedures to the employees, and serving as a repository for documents.

 These days intranets serve many purposes, which include delivering content, being a key communication tool, enabling collaboration, supporting culture, and creating efficiencies through supporting business activities, among other things.